Syrian government ground forces attack Ghouta despite Russian truce plan

 U.S. disarmament ambassador Robert Wood said on Wednesday that Russia has violated its duty to guarantee the destruction of Syria’s chemical weapons stockpile and prevent the Assad government from using poison gas.

-Syria agreed to give up its stockpile of poison gas and join the international chemical weapons ban in 2013 under a Russian-brokered deal that averted U.S. retaliatory air strikes after a nerve gas attack killed hundreds of people.
+Syria agreed to give up its stockpile of poison gas and join the international chemical weapons ban in 2013 under a Russian-brokered deal that averted U.S. retaliatory air strikes after a nerve gas attack killed hundreds of people in Ghouta.

-Washington accused Damascus last year of again using nerve gas and ordered air strikes.
-More recently, the United States says it has evidence Syrian forces have used chlorine, which is permitted for civilian purposes but banned as a weapon, in attacks in eastern Ghouta and elsewhere.
+Washington accused Damascus last year of again using nerve gas and carried out a round of air strikes as punishment.

-Russian Foreign Minister Sergei Lavrov, addressing a disarmament conference in Geneva, said Syria had eliminated its poison gas stockpiles, and called allegations it was still using chemical weapons “absurd”.
+Russian Foreign Minister Sergei Lavrov said Syria had eliminated its poison gas stockpiles, and described allegations it was still using chemical weapons as “absurd”.

+U.N. political affairs chief Jeffrey Feltman told the Security Council on Wednesday the scale of attacks by the Syrian government against eastern Ghouta “cannot be justified on the basis of targeting Jabhat al Nusra fighters.”

+“The air strikes, shelling, and ground offensives continue.
+There are even reports of yet another chlorine gas attack.
+What we need is implementation of 2401, and that is not happening,” Feltman said.

 Lavrov said militants entrenched in eastern Ghouta were blocking aid and the evacuation of people who want to leave.
 Moscow would continue to support the Syrian army in totally defeating the “terrorist threat”, Lavrov told the U.N.
 Human Rights Council in Geneva.